Yomo Toro: Folkloric style

-Yomo Toro preserved the traditional Puerto Rican form known as Jibaro music - a folk music from the Puerto Rican hill country that is buoyant, romantic, humorous, and extremely life-affirming.
+Yomo Toro preserved the traditional Puerto Rican form known as Jibaro music – folk music from the Puerto Rican hill country that is buoyant, romantic, humorous, and extremely life-affirming.
 Many of Toro's lyrics were arranged 10-line verses called decimas, a poetic Spanish form that was popular as early as the 17th century.
 African rhythms also influenced both Jibaro music, and Yomo Toro's own evolving style.

 For orchestration and song structure, Yomo Toro often used the bomba format.
-For rhythm and instrumentation, he made heavy use of the traditional Barril de bomba - a Puerto Rican drum with African origins - and Toro improvised spiraling cuatro solos over the bomba rhythms.
+For rhythm and instrumentation, he made heavy use of the traditional Barril de bomba – a Puerto Rican drum with African origins – and Toro improvised spiraling cuatro solos over the bomba rhythms.

 Though firmly grounded in Puerto Rican musical tradition, Yomo Toro's style was extremely textured and eclectic.
 As a studio musician for hundreds of album releases, he also played Latin jazz, classical guitar, bluegrass, and even R&B. As noted by The New York Times, "Mr. Toro absorbed all these influences, plus the African, Spanish and Creole folk traditions of his native Puerto Rico.
 The richness and variety of these sources is at least partly responsible for the depth, range and vitality of Mr. Toro's playing."